Raymond W. Baker: Published works

-In 2005 Baker published "Capitalism’s Achilles Heel: Dirty Money and How to Renew the Free-Market System."
-This comprehensive study of illicit capital flows which includes a full exploration of their context and root causes, financial impact of world economy as well as avenues for their possible control and curtailing, conferred him a recognized international authority on corruption, money laundering, growth, and foreign policy issues concerning developing and transitional economies and their impact upon western economic and foreign interests.
+In 2005, Baker published Capitalism's Achilles Heel: Dirty Money and How to Renew the Free-Market System.
+This comprehensive study of illicit capital flows which includes a full exploration of their context and root causes, financial impact of world economy as well as avenues for their possible control and curtailing, confirmed him as a recognized international authority on corruption, money laundering, growth, and foreign policy issues concerning developing and transitional economies and their impact upon western economic and foreign interests.

-A former guest scholar at the Brookings Institution and former senior fellow at the Center for International Policy, Baker is also the author of “The Biggest Loophole in the Free-Market System,” “Illegal Flight Capital; Dangers for Global Stability,” “How Dirty Money Binds the Poor,” and other works.
+A former guest scholar at the Brookings Institution and former senior fellow at the Center for International Policy, Baker is also the author of The Biggest Loophole in the Free-Market System, Illegal Flight Capital: Dangers for Global Stability, How Dirty Money Binds the Poor, and other works.